 Kari Lake

-Mesmerizing Mount Aragats has several mountain lakes on it, but the most popular and the largest one is Kari Lake, where hundreds of travelers and hikers end up on their Aragats adventure.
+Mesmerizing Mount Aragats has several mountain lakes it, but the most popular and the largest one is Kari Lake, where hundreds of travelers and hikers end up on their Aragats adventure.

 Ashtarak Gorge

 One of the most famous and scenic gorges in Armenia is Ashtarak Gorge.
 It is known for its picnic and family resort area but it has so much more to offer!
-Inside of it, you will find historic churches situated on the edge of cliffs.
+Inside it, you will find historic churches situated on the edge of cliffs.

 Two of the most famous churches are Hovhannavank and Saghmosavank Monasteries.
 You will also find several hiking trails, swimming areas, and more!